pagidas/p2p-lending/README.md

 | Jane   | 0.075 | 1200      |
 | John   | 0.081 | 350       |

-To ensure that Zopa's quotes are competitive, select a combination of lenders’ offers which gives the lowest possible rate.
+To ensure that provider's quotes are competitive, select a combination of lenders’ offers which gives the lowest possible rate.
 The monthly repayment and the total repayment amounts should be shown in addition to the amount requested and the annual interest rate for the quote.